random998/bachelors_project/docs/report.md

 #### Architecture Validation
 Is the lock-step hash-chain approach sound?
 Potential flaws: Assumes synchrony; vulnerable to partitions without BFT.
+How do I approach implementing a byzantinte fault tolerant state machine?

 ### Organization
 I had many points along the way where I got lost and just coded along without a real plan.
 This was very time consuming.
-There must be better approaches...
+I think I have invested well over 180 hours into the bachelors project already.

 #### Finalizing in a Subsequent Thesis
 Can this prototype be extended in a master's thesis?
 Ideas:
-Integrate ZK circuits (e.g., Halo2 for verifiable shuffles).
-Formal specification of shuffling algorithm.
+- review theoretical background on zk-proofs, mental card games, verifiable shuffles and specify a protocol to use.
-Collusion prevention (e.g., via commitments).
+- Collusion prevention (e.g., via commitments).
+Think of ways (or lookup in the literature) to prevent collusion of the players / cheating players.
-Consensus analysis/BFT.
-How to handle adverse player behaviour?
+- Programm zero knowledge circuits (e.g., Halo2 for verifiable shuffles) to integrate the protocol into the game engine.
+- Design a distributed state machine for Consensus on the game progressoin, idealy byzantine fault tolerant.
+- How should player disconnects be handled?
+How can one punish player disconnects (escrow logic?).
-Player audits of hash logs for ZK correctness.
+- Player audits of hash logs for ZK correctness: Make it possible or a player to verify the published zero knowledge proofs of other players via a console in the game.

 #### Alignment with Supervisor's Interests and Personal Goals
 Your expertise is in theoretical cryptography (e.g., proofs for mental card games).